 2 – Provide your staff with flexibility and choices

 Whenever possible, give employees a chance to make decisions, particularly when they affect them in some way.
-Choice and the resulting personal commitment are essential to motivation.
+Choice results in personal commitment, which is a core component of motivation.
 People who are not given the opportunity to choose for themselves tend to become passive and lethargic.

 For example, you might be thinking of rotating the employees’ work.
 A way to deliver choice and flexibility to your staff is to give them the parameters and then allow them to rotate themselves.